nihalpasham/rustdhipv2/README.md

 ### Why not TLS:
 	- Bloated with a plethora of extensions
-	- Mutual TLS authentication is NOT the default and a serious pain to get right.
+	- Mutual TLS authentication is NOT the default and a serious pain to get right. (especially in a constrained environment)
 	- Its not exactly lightweight (even with TLS 1.3) when you begin to account for extensions.
 Ex: client-auth extension.
 	- Certificate sizes.

 What's really needed is a simpler, easy-to-use, lightweight secure channel.
 A secure channel with 2 pre-requisites.
-It must allow any 2 communicating parties the ability
-	- to mutually authenticate each other and
+It must allow any 2 communicating parties the ability `to mutually authenticate each other coupled with end-end data encryption.`
-	- end-end data encryption

 More importantly, both pre-requisites must be the default and not tacked-on.